Our Pitmaster Club can up your game!

 Adjustable.
-The other way to control temp is by raising and lowering the charcoal.
+Another way to control temp is by raising and lowering the charcoal.
 Temperature drops off as the coals drop down.
-I love to start cooking burgers and many other meats on a low temperature and then at the end, raise the coals and sear the surface to create the deep complex flavors that occur with the Maillard effect and caramelization.
+I love to start cooking burgers and many other meats on a low temperature and then at the end, raise the coals and sear the surface to create the deep complex flavors that occur with the Maillard reaction and caramelization.
 Click here to read my article on cooking temperatures.

 Thermometers.
 Cooking without good digital thermometers is like driving at night without headlights.
 Dial thermometers are technology from the 1800s.
 Without good digital thermometers there's a good chance you'll be making lame excuses for overcooked meat, undercooked meat, or, worst of all, apologies in the hospital as your guests recover from food-borne illness.
 Thermometers pay for themselves in a hurry.
 Here's what you need to know about thermometers for grills and smokers as well as food thermometers.

-3) Access to charcoal.
-It is important to be able to easily add more charcoal or move the charcoal around without removing the food or opening the lid and losing heat.
+Access to charcoal.
+It is important to be able to easily add more charcoal or move the charcoal around.
 Some grills have a door that allows you to add charcoal or move it around.
 This is a very nice idea for helping you keep temp under control.

-5) Grates.
+Grates.
 You want a good cooking surface, and often the cheap wire grills are the best choice.
 Cast iron?
 A pain to maintain, and they mistreat the surface of meat.
 Yes, I know you've been told just the opposite and you really don't want to have me bust the cast iron mystique, but they are rarely a good choice.
 You want something that doesn't block radiant heat and airflow and doesn't darken just parts of the meat.
 Grill marks are overrated.
 You want an all over even color.
-Click here to read my discussion of cooking surfaces and how to clean them.
+Click here to read my guide to grill grates.
+Click here to read my discussion of how to clean them.